Savepeter2/intermediate_project/DATA_WRANGLING/peter_data_wrangling_task/README.md

 Preprocessed a dataset of over 500,000 rows, extracting features and cleaning the data through the following major steps:

-Removing duplicates
+Removed duplicates
-Removing empty rows
+Removed empty rows
-Converting columns to appropriate data types
+Converted columns to appropriate data types
-Filtering and correcting invalid entries
+Filtered and corrected invalid entries

 Feature extraction focused primarily on the InvoiceDate (DateTime) column, yielding the following new columns: